23004513/AOA-Java-M13/EX NO 3D - sudokusolver - Backtracking.md

 ## Algorithm
-1. Start and read the 9×9 Sudoku grid (use 0 for empty cells).
+1.Start and read the 9×9 Sudoku grid (use 0 for empty cells).

 2.Find the next empty cell in the board.